mxdzi/extra-thicc/README.md

 poetry run python src/extra_thicc.py <INPUT>
 ```

-or use a console script `make-extra-thicc`:
+or install and use a console script `make-extra-thicc`:

 ```bash
 $ make-extra-thicc 'extra thicc'